 NICWA works to support the safety, health, and spiritual strength of American Indian and Alaska Native children along the broad continuum of their lives.
 We support tribes in building the capacity to prevent child abuse and neglect through positive systems change at the state, federal, and tribal levels.
 We are the most comprehensive source of information on American Indian and Alaska Native child welfare.

-NICWA is a private, nonprofit, membership organization based in Portland, Oregon.
+NICWA is a nonprofit, membership organization based in Portland, Oregon.
 Our members include tribes, individuals—both Native and non-Native—and private organizations from around the United States concerned with Native child and family issues.
 Together, our partners, board, and staff work to protect Native children and keep them connected to their family, community, and culture.